 - Now, lift your torso up without putting pressure on your chin.
-You will feel a contraction in your abdominal muscles.
-Then, raise your shoulders from the floor.
+You’ll feel a contraction in your abdominal muscles.

 3. Hip turns

-- Put your arms back behind you with your palms on the floor.
+- Then, put your arms behind your back with your palms on the floor

 - Then, move your legs from one side to another like windshield wipers.
-Your knees should touch the ground every time.
+Finally, your knees should touch the ground every time.

-- First, lay down on the floor or a bench.
+- Firstly, lay down on the floor or a bench

 5. Elevated hip extensions

-- To start, look for a firm wall and put your back against it.
+- Firstly, to start, look for a firm wall and put your back against it

-- Then, put your hands on the floor and, little by little, bring your legs up to the wall.
+- Secondly, put your hands on the floor and, little by little, bring your legs up to the wall

-- Now, bend your knees against your chest and return as if you were giving the wall a kick.
+- Then, bend your knees against your chest and return as if you were giving the wall a kick

-- Do the same with your other leg.
+- Finally, do the same with your other leg